Nethereum/Nethereum.Docs/docs/event-log-processing.md

 So... you want to get event logs from the chain.
 Why?

-- your app executes a block chain transaction and needs to wait for an event to confirm success or trigger a workflow.
+- your app executes a blockchain transaction and needs to wait for an event to confirm success or trigger a workflow.
+- you need to capture event data for custom smart contracts that popular blockchain explorers can't show.
 - you are harvesting events for reporting.
-- you need to an audit.
+- you need an audit.
 - you are monitoring your own contract.
 - you are monitoring many contracts.
 - you need to monitor many contracts and many events.
-- you are just nosey and want to see what's going on in the block chain.
+- you are just nosey and want to see what's going on in the blockchain.

 Actually, the Nethereum.Web3 nuget package does give you all you need to do that.
 However, there is a bit of a learning curve.
 There are also some challenges due to the differing behaviour and limitations of the various clients and hosts (geth, infura, parity etc).